russel-ra/zk-hangman/README.md

 deducted by one.

 The process described above continues until the player has run out of all 6 lives OR the player finally guesses all characters in the word correctly.
-In the former case, the host wins in the latter, the player.
+In the former case the host wins; in the latter case the player wins.

 # Potential improvements
 - Accept variable length words with a maximum and minimum range (e.g. minimum 5 maximum 12)